Breast Cancer: 7 Foods to Help With the Fight

-This year, 27,400 women in Canada will learn they have breast cancer, according to Canadian Cancer Society estimates.
-It’s the most common type of cancer in women (excluding non-melanoma skin cancers).
+Breast cancer is the most common type of cancer in women (excluding non-melanoma skin cancers), according to the Canadian Cancer Society..
 And it doesn’t skip men entirely — more than 240 males will also be diagnosed with the disease.

 Only a small fraction of breast cancer cases, perhaps five to 10 per cent, can be blamed on inherited genes.
 Researchers are learning more all the time about the power we have to reduce our own risk for the disease just by watching our weight, avoiding alcohol and getting more exercise.
 We can also choose specific foods that may fight the development or spread of breast-cancer tumours.